 Levelling three elements of power creates the preconditions to achieve scale for health interventions say Scott Berns and Sebabatso Manoeli.
+This article is part of our Building Healthy Communities collection.

 Expanding the reach of interventions that have been proven to promote health and wellbeing in communities, especially for the most vulnerable, remains a challenge.
 For example, why are there still challenges and disparities in scaling-up access to clean water globally, even in the United States?1,2 What makes it so difficult to scale up health interventions?